The women of Baddesley Clinton

 2018 sees the centenary of Women’s Suffrage when many women were at last given the vote.
 The National Trust is celebrating this anniversary with a new programme called ‘Women and Power’.
 We hope that this programme will shine a light on women’s history at our places, giving a presence and profile to women’s stories throughout history, and creating a legacy of research and interpretation to benefit future audiences.

 Yet, Baddesley Clinton has been home to many female residents in its long, rich history.
 Women that have brought about great change to or for the property, have stared defiantly in the face of convention and broken boundaries in the bravery of their approaches in both big and small ways.
 Despite the centuries they are united unwittingly by their activism, their faith and their fight for voice.
-Their contributions should be marked out; their efforts equitably celebrated as powerful partners on the historic stage.
+Their contributions should be recognised; their efforts celebrated as powerful partners on the historic stage.

 - Anne Vaux, a loyal Catholic whose determination to adhere to her faith in an age of religious and political turmoil led her to great danger, yet she survived against all odds.